2000 Monaco Grand Prix: Background

-The 2000 Monaco Grand Prix was the seventh of seventeen rounds in the 2000 Formula One World Championship, taking place on 4 June 2000, at the 3.370 km (2.094 mi) clockwise Circuit de Monaco in Monaco.
+The 2000 Monaco Grand Prix was the seventh of seventeen rounds in the 2000 Formula One World Championship, taking place on 4 June 2000, at the 3.370 km (2.094 mi) clockwise Circuit de Monaco in Monaco on the French Riviera.
 It was the 58th edition of the Monaco Grand Prix since the race was first held in 1929, and included eleven teams (each representing a different constructor), each with two racing drivers.
 Control tyre supplier Bridgestone brought the soft and extra soft dry tyre compounds to the race.

 Ferrari's Michael Schumacher led the World Drivers' Championship with 46 championship points entering the race, followed by McLaren's Mika Häkkinen on 28 championship points and his teammate David Coulthard on 24 championship points.
 Ferrari's Rubens Barrichello was fourth with 16 championship points, and Williams' Ralf Schumacher was fifth with 12 championship points.
 Ferrari led the World Constructors' Championship with 62 championship points, ten ahead of McLaren.
 Williams were third with 15 championship points, Benetton fourth with 10 championship points and Jordan fifth with 9 championship points.